exyi/CheckTestOutput/README.md

 dotnet add package CheckTestOutput
 ```

 Alternatively, you can just grab the source codes from `src` folder and copy them into your project (it's MIT licensed, so just keep a link to this project in the copied code).
-This library does not have any other dependencies.
+This library does not have any other dependencies (on new enough dotnet).